wascc/wascc-dev-site/content/tutorials/first-actor/sign_module.md

 ```
 Your output will vary since each key is unique.

-Latter on, you will need both the public key and the seed.
+Later on, you will need both the public key and the seed.
 Copy the public key to a location that you can reference later.

 Copy the `seed` value (note the `SA` prefix) and store it in a file account `account.nk` as we'll need to use this file later when we sign modules.